LordUnicorn31/Kujo-Studios/Docs/GDD.md

 2nd Quest: Steal a map from the enemy.

 Solution: Go to an enemy factory.
 Destroy it and then the map will be given to you automatically.

+3rd Quest: Go to the cave with the map you achieved in the first quest go to the cave in the map and get the special ore.

+Solution: Fight the enemies on the front door, enter, dodge all the enemies (the enemies inside the mine can't be fought), go to the last room and get the ore.